 Abstract

-A well-established body of knowledge has shown that individuals who are exposed to chronic political violence incidents are at high risk for experiencing poor mental health outcomes.
-However, little is known about the mechanisms that might explain this association.
+A substantial body of research has demonstrated that individuals exposed to chronic political violence incidents are at high risk for poor mental health outcomes.
+However, the mechanisms possibly underlying this association have not yet been sufficiently explored.

-The main objective of the current study is to investigate the mediating role of self-efficacy (SE) among Palestinian adults on the association between exposure to prolonged political violence (EPPV) and mental health outcomes (MH; posttraumatic stress symptoms (PTSS) and psychological distress (PDIS)) and the moderating role of education, socioeconomic status, of the family and quality of housing in that relationship.
+The primary objective of this study was to examine the mediating role of self-efficacy (SE) among Palestinian adults with regard to the relationship between exposure to prolonged political violence (EPPV) and mental health (MH) outcomes, particularly post-traumatic stress symptoms (PTSS) and psychological distress (PDIS).
+Additionally, the study explored the moderating effects of education level, socioeconomic status, and housing quality on that relationship.

 A cross-sectional large-scale survey was conducted among a systematic cluster random sample of 2934 Palestinian adults.
-Participants’ age range is 30 to 67 years old (M = 43.77; SD = 6.96), from the West Bank (83.7%) and East Jerusalem (16.3%).
-The findings of the study show that increased EPPV is significantly associated with higher levels of poor MH outcomes.
+Participants’ ages ranged from 30 to 67 years old (M = 43.77; SD = 6.96) and they resided in East Jerusalem (16.3%) and the West Bank (83.7%).
+The findings of the study show that increased EPPV was significantly associated with higher levels of poor MH outcomes.
 SE serves as a significant mediator of this relationship (ß = -.016, SE = .006, P < .05; CI [−.029, −.004].
-The association between EPPV and poor MH does not differ by family SES, housing quality, or participant’s level of education.
+The association between EPPV and poor MH did not differ based on participant’s level of education, family SES, or housing quality.

-The findings of the study provide initial evidence of a potential mechanism underlying the association between EPPV and poor MH outcomes.
+The findings of the study provide initial evidence of a potential mechanism linking EPPV to poor MH outcomes.
 The results suggest that enhancing SE among adults in conflict-affected settings may effectively assist in overcoming psychological stress following exposure to traumatic incidents.

 Keywords: political violence, mental health, self-efficacy, Palestinian adults